 Before the city laneways were a bonafide tourist attraction, they had already been discovered by the world’s most famous street artist.
 Although Banksy’s work is increasingly difficult to find, you can still see one of his infamous rat stencils.
-Head down ACDC Lane past Cherry Bar, and head into Duckboard Place.
+Head down ACDC Lane and into Duckboard Place.
 You will find it hiding in a doorway.

-The gallery with the best accidental views of Flinders Street
+The gallery with the great views of Flinders Street

-High above Melbourne on the seventh level of the Nicholas Building, the Blindside Gallery supports the city’s thriving, independent arts community.
-Over 25 exhibitions are hosted each year, with showcases open to the public five days a week.
+Find Blindside Gallery, high above Melbourne on the seventh level of the Nicholas Building.
+Over 25 exhibitions are hosted here each year, with showcases open to the public five days a week.
 With stunning city views, the natural light beaming through open windows is a hidden extra.